-2) Genetic operators: Following the adaptive learning approach, the evolutionary algorithm employs an initialisation procedure which incorporates the current fPS model in order to update it.
-After that, the remaining individuals are randomly initialised until the population is filled.
+2) Genetic Operators: Following the adaptive learning approach, the EA employs an initialization procedure which incorporates the current fPS model in order to update it.
+After that, the remaining individuals are randomly initialized until the population is filled.

-The genetic operators employed are the classical binary tournament selection [54], the multi-point crossover operator [55] and an oriented mutation operator.
+The genetic operators employed are the classical binary tournament selection [54], the multipoint crossover operator [55] and an oriented mutation operator.
 This mutation operator removes a variable of a pattern or randomly changes a gene with the same probability.

-Finally, a reinitialisation operator is employed in order to avoid falling into a local maxima.
-In this procedure, the memory SW is employed when the Pareto front does not evolve, i.e. it is not able to cover new examples, during at least 25% of the total evaluations; and during the final stage it is used to obtain the final fPS model.
+Finally, a reinitialization operator is employed in order to avoid falling into a local maxima.
+In this procedure, the memory SW is employed when the Pareto front does not evolve, i.e., it is not able to cover new examples, during at least 25% of the total evaluations; and during the final stage it is used to obtain the final fPS model.
 With this procedure the elite population is updated by means of the reward following a token-competition-based procedure which is described below.

-3) Reward in the token-competition-based procedure: FEPDS introduces a function in order to take into consideration the underlying phenomena in the stream to bias the search process.
+3) Reward in the Token-Competition-Based Procedure: FEPDS introduces a function in order to take into consideration the underlying phenomena in the stream to bias the search process.
 These underlying phenomena are known by the patterns extracted in previous batches of the stream.
 In this way, areas of the search space close to recently extracted patterns are potentially interesting.
-Therefore, the idea of

-FEPDS is to positively reinforce recently extracted patterns in the stream as it provides relevant information about its evolution.
+Therefore, the idea of FEPDS is to positively reinforce recently extracted patterns in the stream as it provides relevant information about its evolution.
 However, it is important to remark that usually the older the pattern, the lesser the accuracy in the description of the current state of the stream it has as concept drift can occur.
 In this way, if a pattern was good a few moments ago, the probability of its being a good pattern again, or the area close to it, is very high.
 Nevertheless, this probability decays as time goes by.
 Therefore, gradually less interest should be given to older patterns.
-Reward in the token-competition-based procedure is applied for the complete main population (P_a) when the token-competition-based procedure is applied to the reinitialisation process, in order to move to promising areas of the search space.
+Reward in the token-competition-based procedure is applied for the complete main population (P_q) when the token-competition-based procedure is applied to the reinitialization process, in order to move to promising areas of the search space.
 The main idea is to reward the patterns extracted in previous stages, as they contain not only relevant insights but the capacity to simplify the model as fewer patterns are needed to cover the example space.
-Specifically, the operator incorporates SW with the function $SW(fEP_i, j)$ that returns a value of one if the pattern $f E P_i$ is in the set of patterns fPS_i , or zero otherwise.
+Specifically, the operator incorporates SW with the function $SW(fEP_i, j)$ that returns a value of one if the pattern fEP_i is in the set of patterns fPS_i , or zero otherwise.
 A value is obtained for each individual as follows:

-$$Div_t(fEP_i) = WRAcc_t(fEP_i) + \sum{j=t-n}^{t} SW(fEP_i, j) \cdot 2^{-(t-j)} \cdot WRAcc_j(fEP_i)$$ (2)

-where $WRAcc_t(fEP_i)$ is the value of the unusualness measure in the current batch t for the pattern i, and $WRAcc_j(fEP_i)$ is the unusualness of the pattern on a previous batch j.
+$$\begin{split} \mathrm{Div}t(\mathrm{fEP}i) &= \mathrm{WRAcc}t(\mathrm{fEP}i) \\ &+ \sum{j=t-n}^t \mathrm{SW}(\mathrm{fEP}i, j) \cdot 2^{-(t-j)} \cdot \mathrm{WRAcc}j(\mathrm{fEP}i) \end{split} \tag{2}$$ where $\operatorname{WRAcc}t(\operatorname{fEP}i)$ is the value of the unusualness measure in the current batch t for the pattern i, and $\operatorname{WRAcc}j(\operatorname{fEP}i)$ is the unusualness of the pattern on a previous batch j.
 It can be observed that the accumulated reward decreases by means of an exponential decay factor in order to gradually forget old knowledge.